EnhancedJax/Study-Materials/Year 2 Fall/ACCT1101/Textst_.md

 ## Discounts

-Credit card discount:
-Sales discount:
-Sales returns and allowances:
+Three types of discount accounts:

+-
+-
+-

-- They are \_
+* They are \_

 ## Bad debt

 End of period:
 During period:

-Estimation:
+Estimation methods:

 - **Percentage of sales**
 - **Aging method**